hobbies for women in their 30s

 This holiday season, challenge yourself by adopting this hobby and learn about your family recipes.

 I LOVE food.
 I love trying different flavors and textures.
-I like to learn about the history of food and its connection.
+I enjoy learning about the history of food and its connections.

 Expanding your cuisine goes beyond tasting the food.
-It grows on your perspectives, willingness to be open to change, and improving your palate.
-Make a list of different cuisines you would like to try and get out there.
+It grows on your perspectives, your willingness to be open to change, and your ability to improve your palate.
+Make a list of different cuisines you would like to try and explore.

 Traveling is a great way to change your life for the better.
 You get to meet interesting people, take a break from your regular day-to-day routine, and learn to see things from a different perspective.